andrewyounucsd/League-of-Legends-Analysis/README.md

 We use a permutation test to generate the null distribution by randomly shuffling the side labels while keeping the predictions and true outcomes fixed.
 This approach is appropriate because it simulates the scenario where side membership has no relationship to model performance.
 We use a significance level of 0.05.

+Observed difference in accuracy (Blue − Red) was −0.0025 (about −0.25 percentage points).
 Since the p-value (0.591) is much larger than our significance level of 0.05, we fail to reject the null hypothesis.
 There is no statistically significant evidence that our model performs worse for Red-side teams than for Blue-side teams.

 Based on this analysis, our final model appears to be fair with respect to side, as its predictive accuracy is similar for both groups.
 While small differences in accuracy exist, they are consistent with what we would expect due to random variation rather than systematic bias.